 The FAFSA filing application processing cycle lasts 21 months; October 1 through June 30.
 (Example for 2021-22 school year, the filing dates would be October 1, 2020 through June 30, 2022).
 Western must have a valid student electronic FAFSA record by their last date of enrollment for that school year.
 (I.e. a student is enrolled from September 7, 2021 through April 22, 2022.
 We MUST have this student's FAFSA record by April 22, 2022 in order for financial aid to be disbursed.)

 Because aid is awarded on a first-come, first-serve basis, you are encouraged to apply as soon as possible.
 We recommend that you submit the FAFSA by Western’s preferred filing dates to be considered for all eligible aid, although the FAFSA can be completed throughout the academic year.

 For Fall Term: January 15

 For Summer Term: February 15

 You must be accepted into a financial aid eligible program at Western to receive aid.
 You can complete the admissions application either before or after completing the FAFSA; however, please note that your financial aid award package will not be determined until you have applied and accepted into your program.

 Western must have your correct, complete FAFSA information by your last day of enrollment or no later than June 30th of the school year you're attending, whichever occurs first.

 To complete the FAFSA, you will need to request a federal student aid ID (FSA ID) to sign electronically.
-If you don’t already have one, request one at www.fsaid.edu.gov.
+If you don’t already have one, you can create one at studentaid.gov/fsa-id.